Alcohol Dehydration & BAC Estimator

 Alternate Alcohol with Water

-A highly effective strategy is to alternate each alcoholic drink with a glass of water or a non-alcoholic beverage.
+A highly effective strategy is to alternate each alcoholic beverage with a glass of water or a non-alcoholic beverage.
 This keeps you hydrated throughout the session and naturally slows your alcohol consumption.

 Replenish Electrolytes Post-Drinking